 Teachers need to be given the freedom to be liberated from the constraints that bind them to the old certainties of traditional schooling.
 We need, at all costs, to avoid “unproductive learning” and recognise that our job as educators, “is to understand deeply what it means to be a modern learner more so than a modern teacher.”
-I would suggest that we need to grant ourselves the time for purposeful, sustained improvement and not panic at the need for a revolutionary change.
-As Ken Robinson has recently stated, “there is no permanent utopia for education, just a constant striving to create the best conditions for real people in real communities in a constantly changing world.”
+What is needed is sustained improvement and not panic at the need for a revolutionary change.
+As Ken Robinson has stated, “there is no permanent utopia for education, just a constant striving to create the best conditions for real people in real communities in a constantly changing world.”
 This constant striving, if it provides us with the conditions in which students and teachers will eventually flourish, defines a picture of school improvement – improvement for the right reasons – that is both healthy and constructive.
 Richardson suggests several places where teachers can begin to create these conditions right now:

 - Ask students for input into how they might achieve required curricular outcomes.

 - Make sure that your students’ work has an authentic place in the world.